-For a description of the network configuration procedure, NETCONFIG.COM, refer to the Guide to DECnet-VAX Networking.
+For a description of the network configuration procedure, NETCONFIG.COM, refer to the Guide to DECnet-VAX Networking or to the VMS Networking Manual.
 For information on the security enhancements to NETCONFIG.COM, refer to the VMS Version 5.2 New Features Manual.

-8.4.2 Sharing the DECnet Permanent Database
+8.4.2 Running UPDATE_CLUSTER_MEMBERS.COM